Panama allows Pfizer-BioNTech vaccine for those as young as 12

-PANAMA CITY, July 12 (Reuters) - Panama's Health Ministry said on Monday it would allow emergency use of the Pfizer Inc-BioNTech (PFE.N)(22UAy.DE) vaccine against COVID-19 for children aged 12 years and older but gave no details on when it would start.
+PANAMA CITY (Reuters) -Panama’s Health Ministry said on Monday it would allow emergency use of the Pfizer Inc-BioNTech vaccine against COVID-19 for children aged 12 years and older but gave no details on when it would start.

 The Pfizer-BioNTech vaccine is already authorized for those older than 16.